eclipsesource/tabris-decorators/doc/redux/@connect.md

 `dispatch => actionMapper`

 Where `dispatch` is the store method of the same name, and `actionMapper` is an object containing callbacks that invoke `dispatch`.
+The **TypeScript** type of this function is `DispatchToProps<Component>`, exported by `tabris-decorators`.

-If one of the available store actions looks like this:
+Example: If one of the available store actions looks like this:

 ```
 {